adam0white/clipForge/memory-bank/activeContext.md

 - Gaps in timeline are removed during export (clips concatenated end-to-end)

 **Current limitations:**
-- Single track only (multi-track deferred to Phase 4+)
+- Single track only (multi-track deferred to Phase 5+)
 - No split/cut functionality yet (trim only)
 - No undo/redo (deferred to Phase 5+)
+- Clips cannot be dragged to reorder (deferred to Phase 5+)

 ## Blockers